Amazon CloudWatch

 log_format

-An optional parameter that can be used to tell CloudWatch the format of the data.
+Optional.
+A parameter that can be used to tell CloudWatch the format of the data.
 A value of json/emf enables CloudWatch to extract custom metrics embedded in a JSON payload.
-See the Embedded Metric Format.
+See the Embedded Metric Format specification.

 role_arn